runite-drill/music-mod-creation-tool/README.md

 On the form provided, enter name for your mod according to the following rules:
 - Your mod name must be at least 3 characters long, and up to a maximum of 32 characters.
-- Your mod name can only consist of letters, numbers, underscores and hyphens.
+- Your mod name can only consist of letters, numbers, spaces, underscores and hyphens.

 Once you have a chosen a name, select at least one game to generate music mod files for.
 If you select multiple games, files will be generated for all of them.
 Note that some options are greyed out, either because they are being worked on or are actively planned for the future.